kasparsd/code-prettify/readme.md

 ## Description

-Uses the [Code Prettify library](https://github.com/google/code-prettify) which is minified and properly enqueued.
+Uses a customized version of the [Code Prettify library](https://github.com/kasparsd/code-prettify-lib/pull/1) to support local styles and scripts.
 Plugin applies code highlighting automatically to all `<pre>` tags on the page.

 **Compatible with Gutenberg and doesn't lock you in with specific markup requirements.**